jkeohan/scatterplot-workshop/module-4-adding-a-tooltip.md

 <img src="http://res.cloudinary.com/jkeohan/image/upload/v1518555150/Screen_Shot_2018-02-13_at_3.45.45_PM_yada2o.png" width="150" />

-Since recreating the above design would add additional time to the tutorial, the following [CodePen](https://codepen.io/jkeohan/pen/wyqpPj) has been provided with all the required HTML\CSS.
+Since recreating the above design would add additional time to the tutorial, the following [CodePen](https://codepen.io/jkeohan/pen/wyqpPj) has been provided with all the required HTML/CSS.
 It will, however, require some editing to be dynamic and show the info specific to that element.

 Let's first use the below static html to get a tooltip up and running and then we will refactor to make it dynamic.